IvoNet/docker-hexo/README.md

 # ivonet/hexo

-This image contains a Hexo distro
+This image contains a Hexo distro.

+It is actually a the base for my [website](https://www.ivonet.nl).

 # Usage example(s)